 Complaints against the Police and Crime Commissioner or his staff

-Any complaint about the conduct of your PCC, his Deputy, staff, policies and procedures or any volunteer working on his behalf, should be put in writing to the Chief Executive, Paul Trott.
-Paul has been given delegated authority by the Police and Crime Panel to carry out the initial handling of complaints.
+Any complaint about the conduct of your PCC, his Deputy, staff, policies and procedures or any volunteer working on his behalf, should be put in writing to the Chief Executive, Richard Bradley.
+Richard has been given delegated authority by the Police and Crime Panel to carry out the initial handling of complaints.
 He will pass complaints on to the Panel if deemed appropriate.

 Whistleblowing is the reporting (through confidential channels) of any behaviour which is suspected to be illegal, improper or unethical.
 Statutory provisions relating to the disclosure of information by employees (known as whistleblowing) to expose malpractice, criminal offences, etc. within an organisation apply to police officers, police staff and the staff of Gloucestershire’s Office of the Police and Crime Commissioner.